Image-X-Institute/TopasOpt/docsrc/DeveloperNotes.md

         # the function you want to minimise is self.BlackBoxFunction, which your optimiser has inherited from TOpasOptBaseClass
         self.minimise(self.BlackBoxFunction)  # for example

-    def RestartOptimisation(self):  # this can be another handy public method but is not possible for all optimisers or required. pass
+    def RestartOptimisation(self):  # this can be another handy public method but is not required or even possible for all optimisers. pass

 ```